 Written in a humanistic script by more than one hand.
 Marginal and interlinear annotations in various hands.

-Rubricated headings, marginal notes, and paragraph marks; spaces left for initials, some filled in, many with guide letters visible; diagrams throughout.
+Rubricated headings, marginal notes, and paragraph marks; spaces left for initials, some filled in, many with guide letters visible; marginal geometric diagrams in the first and fourth works.

 For a full list of Decorations in this manuscript please see the Content and Decorations section by clicking on the [i] button in the top left corner of the image viewer above.